Miscellaneous

 10. Hard to Configure for Production

-Users of WordPress frequently experience a number of configuration issues that can severely impede the production and overall success of the site.
-These complaints involve many factors, ranging from failed email deliveries due to poorly configured PHP mail functions, and WordPress 404 error messages due to poorly configured permalink settings.
+Users of WordPress frequently experience several configuration issues that can severely impede the production and overall success of the site.
+These complaints involve many factors, ranging from failed email deliveries due to poorly configured PHP mail functions and WordPress 404 error messages due to poorly configured permalink settings.

 Related: Blog Post Ideas: A Beginner’s Guide